Nasal concha: Smell

 The conchae provide, first and foremost, the humidity needed to preserve the delicate olfactory epithelium, which in turn is needed to keep the olfactory receptors healthy and alert.
 If the epithelial layer gets dry or irritated, it may cease to function.
 This is usually a temporary condition but, over time, may lead to chronic anosmia.
 The turbinates also increase the surface area of the inside of the nose, and, by directing and deflecting airflow across the maximum mucosal surface of the inner nose, they are able to propel the inspired air.
 This, coupled with the humidity and filtration provided by the conchae, helps to carry more scent molecules towards the higher, and very narrow regions of the nasal airways, where olfaction nerve receptors are located.

 The superior conchae completely cover and protect the nerve axons piercing through the cribriform plate (a porous bone plate that separates the nose from the brain) into the nose.
 Some areas of the middle conchae are also innervated by the olfactory bulb.
 All three pairs of conchae are innervated by pain and temperature receptors, via the trigeminal nerve (or, the fifth cranial nerve).
 Research has shown that there is a strong connection between these nerve endings and activation of the olfactory receptors, but science has yet to fully explain this interaction.

 Clinical significance

 Dysfunction

-Large, swollen conchae, often referred to clinically as turbinates, may lead to blockage of nasal breathing.
+Enlargement of the nasal conchae (turbinate hypertrophy) may lead to nasal airway obstruction; this can result from allergies, inflammation, or environmental irritants and sometimes requires medical or surgical management.
 Allergies, exposure to environmental irritants, or a persistent inflammation within the sinuses can lead to turbinate swelling.
 Deformity of the nasal septum can also result in enlarged turbinates.

 Treatment of the underlying allergy or irritant may reduce turbinate swelling.
 In cases that do not resolve, or for treatment of deviated septum, turbinate surgery may be required.